 - Be aware that with no document there is no deduction

-- Store invoices centrally (one folder with consistent naming), preferably in digital format.
+- Store invoices properly, preferably in digital format

 - Request proper invoices with correct NIF and descriptions